-- Early rise to capture sunrise at various points along the rim.
+- Early rise to capture the sunrise at various points along the rim.

 - Return to the lodge for Breakfast

 - Back in the classroom to continue working through the Lightroom Modules.
-We will do a Q&A on the Library Module before proceeding onto the Development Module.
+We will do a Q&A on the Library Module before proceeding to the Development Module.